jackmaurer/jackmaurer.github.io/_posts/2020-01-05-nine-card-golf.md

 comments: true
 title: "Weekend Project: Nine-Card Golf in Python (with an AI Opponent)"
 tags: [weekend-project, python, ai, statistics]
+excerpt: "If your family is anything like mine, you probably play a lot of card games over the holidays.
+One in particular that's become a tradition in my family is a game we like to call nines.
+The thing is, no one else calls it that."
 date: 2020-01-05
 ---